Find out how we are introducing a new timetabling system, processes and policies to boost staff and student experience.

 Overview

-What it is: The timetabling project will move the University from its existing teaching and exam timetabling systems and processes, which are not meeting our needs, to a modern system and updated approach.
+What it is: The timetabling project will move the University from our existing teaching and exam timetabling systems and processes, which are not meeting our needs, to a modern system and updated approach.
 It will also provide a new way to book general teaching space.

 Why it’s better for you: The new system will reduce process complexity as well as being more reliable, stable and efficient, making working with it easier.
 It will also improve staff and student experience.